mwat56/kaliber/README.md

 You don't have to give all those commandline options listed above every time you want to start `Kaliber`.
 There's an INI file which can take all the options (apart from the user handling options) all in one place:

     $ cat kaliber.ini
     # Default configuration file for the Kaliber server

     [Default]

+    # Authenticate user for all pages and documents.
+    # If `false` only the download links need user authentication
+    # (see `passfile` below).
+    authAll = false

-	# Number of books to show per page
+    # Number of documents to show per page.
     booksperpage = 24

-	# Path-/filename of TLS certificate's private key to enable TLS/HTTPS
+    # Path-/filename of the TLS certificate's private key to enable
-	# (if empty standard HTTP is used)
+    # TLS/HTTPS (if empty standard HTTP is used).
     # NOTE: a relative path/name will be combined with `datadir` (below).
     certKey = ./certs/server.key

-	# Path-/filename of TLS (server) certificate to enable TLS/HTTPS
+    # Path-/filename of the TLS (server) certificate to enable TLS/HTTPS
-	# (if empty standard HTTP is used)
+    # (if empty standard HTTP is used).
-	# NOTE: a relative path/name will be combined with `datadir` (below).
+    # NOTE: A relative path/name will be combined with `datadir` (below).
     certPem = ./certs/server.pem

-	# The directory root for CSS, FONTS, IMG, and VIEWS sub-directories.
+    # The directory root for the "css", "fonts", "img", "sessions",
+    # and "views" sub-directories.
-	# NOTE: this should be an _absolute_ path name.
+    # NOTE: This should be an _absolute_ path name!
     datadir = ./

+    # Use gzip compression for server responses.
+    gzip = true

-	# The default language to use:
+    # The default UI language to use ("de" or "en").
     lang = de

-	# Name of this library (shown on every page)
+    # Name of this library (shown on every page).
     libraryname = "MeiBucks"

     # Path of Calibre library.
     # NOTE: this must be the absolute pathname of the Calibre library.
     librarypath = "/var/opt/Calibre"

-	# The host's IP to listen at:
+    # The host's IP number to listen at.
     listen = 127.0.0.1

-	# The IP port to listen to:
+    # The host's IP port to listen to.
     port = 8383

     # Name of the optional logfile to write to.
     # NOTE: a relative path/name will be combined with `datadir` (above).
     logfile = /dev/stdout

     # Password file for HTTP Basic Authentication.
     # NOTE: a relative path/name will be combined with `datadir` (above).
     passfile = ./pwaccess.db

-	# Name of host/domain to secure by BasicAuth:
+    # Name of host/domain to secure by BasicAuth.
-	realm = "This Host"
+    realm = "eBooks Host"

-	# Name of the directory to store session files.
-	# NOTE: a relative path/name will be combined with `datadir` (above).
-	sessiondir = "./sessions"

-	# Number of seconds an unused session keeps valid:
+    # Number of seconds an unused session stays valid.
     sessionttl = 1200

-	# Name of the session ID field:
+    # Name of the session ID field.
-	sidname = "sid"
+    sidname = sid

-	# Default web/display theme to use: `dark` or `light':
+    # Default web/display theme to use ("dark" or "light").
     theme = light

     # _EoF_
     $ _

-An INI-file as shown above is looked for at three different places
+An INI-file as shown above is looked for at four different places

-1. in your (i.e. the current user) directory (`./kaliber.ini`),
+1. in your (i.e. the current user's) directory (`./kaliber.ini`),
 2. in the computer's main config directory (`/etc/kaliber.ini"`),
 3. in the current user's home directory (`$HOME/.kaliber.ini`),
 4. in the current user's configuration directory (e.g. `$HOME/.config/kaliber.ini`).